 1) Fever: Fever occurs in virtually all patients and is typically >38.5 degrees Celsius.
 In serum sickness–like reactions, it tends to be present but less severe.

 2) Dermatologic findings: Approximately 95% of patients have a pruritic rash, which is most commonly urticarial but can be macular erythematous, papular, or morbilliform.
 The rash is typically symmetric and does not involve the mucous membranes.
-Initially, the rash is present on the hands, feet, and trunk (Figure 1) but later may spread to the whole body.
+Initially, the rash is present on the hands, feet, and trunk (Figure.
+Skin lesions in serum sickness…) but later may spread to the whole body.
 If the antigen was injected subcutaneously or intramuscularly, the first signs may appear at the injection site.
 When urticarial lesions appear, they may be atypical in that they last longer than 24 hours.
 Other possible dermatologic findings include small-vessel vasculitis involving the skin, lesions suggestive of erythema multiforme (sparing the mucous membranes), palmar erythema, and atypical maculopapular lesions located on lateral surfaces of fingers and toes or following a ribbon-like pattern along the external surfaces of the soles.

 3) Other symptoms: Joint pain and tenderness, edema and erythema of the periarticular area (rare), muscle pain, lymphadenopathy and splenomegaly (in 10%-20% of patients; rare in serum sickness–like reactions), edema of the lips and eyelids, nausea, vomiting, abdominal cramps, diarrhea, headache and visual disturbances, peripheral neuropathy, neuritis, meningitis and encephalitis, Guillain-Barré syndrome, myocarditis and pericarditis, dyspnea.